medusa-project/medusa-downloader/README.md

               be located in that directory.
 Directories (recursive or not) will be a directory in that directory.
 By default everything just goes in the top level of the zip.
 The zip will uncompress to a directory based on the zip_name.
               E.g. something like 'data.zip' will unzip to a 'data' directory with content by default in that directory.
+            * name - string (optional, default File.basename(path)) - applies only to files.
+May be used to rename a file in the zip.
 2. request_received (server to client)
     * action - 'request_received'
     * client_id - string - the client_id that the client sent in the export message